 Finding HVAC Leads with JYNI

-JYNI's AI agents find HVAC contractor businesses in your target states, verify phone and email, and deliver exclusive leads to your pipeline.
-HVAC is one of JYNI's top-performing verticals for average deal size — equipment financing for HVAC businesses regularly produces $75,000–$200,000 deals for brokers who know how to position the product.
+JYNI's AI agents surface HVAC contractor businesses in your target states, check phone and email, and leads land in your pipeline as agents discover them.
+Leads are private to your workspace — JYNI does not resell your pipeline.
+HVAC is a strong vertical for average deal size — equipment financing for HVAC businesses regularly produces $75,000–$200,000 deals for brokers who know how to position the product.
 Configure your JYNI agent to target HVAC companies in Sun Belt states for the highest volume and year-round deal flow.